jup-ag/space-station/docs/2-apis/1-swap-api.md

 ---
-description: Recommended way to interact with Jupiter
+title: Swap API — Recommended way to interact with Jupiter
 ---
-# Swap API (Recommended)
+# Swap API: Recommended way to interact with Jupiter

 We offer an API and an SDK, but, we recommend that integrators use our API.
 The API offers several benefits: